Information about Puerto Princesa

 If you’re coming from either Coron or Iloilo, there are also ferry trips that go straight to Puerto Princesa.

-As a general rule when traveling, visitors are expected to be respectful of the locals and their customs, be mindful of their belongings, and to never leave any trash behind.
+As a general rule when traveling, visitors are expected to be respectful of the locals and their customs, be mindful of their belongings, and never leave any trash behind.

 Traffic is not congested in Puerto Princesa, and it is relatively easy to get around with many modes of transportation available.
 But it is important to consider the places you plan to visit and see whether they are reachable via public transportation or if it is best to rent a van shuttle.